 * a tablespoon or so of shredded vegan cheese

-* a dusting of paprika
+* a dusting of paprika, especially sweet or smoked

-* toasted or plain sunflower or pumpkin seeds [can be done simply by dry frying, for a few minutes, in a small pan until browned in places, add a pinch of salt for extra flavour.
+[These can be prepared by dry frying the seeds for a few minutes, in a small pan until tinged with golden, add a pinch of salt for extra flavour.
 Shake the pan often to prevent burning.
 Sunflower seeds compared to other seeds or nuts tend to be inexpensive, so its worthwhile purchasing a bag for toasting and adding to soups for extra nutrition.
 Or even just eating for a filling snack]

 * fresh herbs such as parsley, dill, thyme, chives, etc